 Student Success Fee Allocation Advisory Committee Background

-- Vice President for Administration and Finance (Co-Chair)
+- Senior Vice President for Administration & Finance or Designee (co-chair)

 - Student Affairs Representative (1)

 - Vice President Administration & Finance Office Representative (1) – non-voting

 Summary: 11 voting members, 7 of whom are students, and 2 non-voting members.
 A quorum exists if at least one co-chair is in attendance and at least five voting members are present.

 Each voting member of the Committee will serve a one-year term and may serve up to two terms (with the exception of the Senior Vice President for Administration & Finance or Designee who serves continuously as co-chair).
 Divisional representation will be rotated annually.

 - University Budget and Fiscal Planning will prepare Student Success Fee (SSF) budget projections for any available one-time and/or base funding, respectively.